Lt-AldoRaine/nix-config/README.md

     <p>
         My personal infrastructure, fully managed with
         <a href="https://nixos.org">NixOS</a> and <a href="https://nixos.wiki/wiki/Flakes">Nix Flakes</a>.
 This repository contains
-        all configurations for my homelab server and personal desktop.
+        all configurations for my homelab server, personal desktop, and VPS deployments.
     </p>
 </div>